jjpal/jjpal.github.io/bank.md

 <img src="images/total_transactions.png?raw=true"/>

-Next, I wanted to review how many total transactions were there per country?
+Next, I wanted to review how many total transactions were there per country.
 ```sql
 SELECT country, COUNT(*) AS t_transactions
 FROM "IDA_Statement_Of_Credits_and_Grants__Historical_Data.csv"